Rob Krider hosts the Club Racer show on GoRacingTV.com which shows racers the how-to for car prep.

 If everything comes in on time, hopefully the SE-R will run again.
 Corner segment shots put together by Gabe Carvey.

-The UPS man and I are getting to know each other quite well since packages began to arrive on a daily basis from G Spec Performance (genuine Nissan parts), Sampson Racing Communications (yay, I can hear the crew tell me to slow down before I blow the engine), Carbotech Brakes (I can stop!), decals from Figstone Graphics (everybody knows stickers add 100 plus horsepower) and Circuit Sports.
-With those silly brown shorts my UPS guy wears and the frequency he was coming over to my house I think my neighbors may have been getting the wrong idea about me.
 The fun does not end there either!
-I have finally found the time to update my automotive toolkit with some new purchases.
+I have finally found the time to update my automotive toolkit by buying a whole bunch of car parts online (not to mention some tools as well)!
 For instance, I have just purchased some brand new torque wrenches.
 A friend of mine recommended some Craftsman 3/8 Torque Wrenches and a wide range of other torque wrenches to me and I am so excited to give some of them a try.
 Watch this space!

 The good news in all of this is that I have confidence in the engine which was built by Rich at T.E.M.
 Machine Shop.
 At least in this event I can keep my foot on the happy pedal and be assured that I will not have a repeat of the last race where we were parked in the paddock with the hood up, before hour three of a seven hour race.